After Drug Rehab What are your options

 - avoid dangerous situations;

 - that you reach out.

-It is of paramount importance that you are honest to those around you about what you are going through, so that they can be of support and more importantly, be enabled to point out signs when you might be heading for a relapse and avoiding a potential drug overdose.
+It is of paramount importance that you are honest to those around you about what you are going through so that they can be of support and more importantly, be enabled to point out signs when you might be heading for relapse and avoid a potential drug overdose.
 It is important that you surround yourself with safe people, and only with those that have your best interest, and vitally, your lifelong recovery in mind.